Announcements

 Public Review

-The Cowlitz-Wahkiakum Council of Governments (CWCOG) invites the public to review and provide comments on the draft Comprehensive Safety Action Plan for Cowlitz County and the City of Rainier, Oregon.
-Comments may be made in writing or by phone (see contact information later in this notice), or alternatively at an open house event on February 5, 2025 from 5:30 p.m. to 7:00 p.m. at the Lakeside Event Center (811 20th Avenue, Longview, WA).
+Kelso, WA — The Cowlitz-Wahkiakum Council of Governments (CWCOG) invites the public to review and provide comments on the Cowlitz-Wahkiakum Council of Governments Public Participation plan.
+Comments may be made in writing or by phone (see contact information later in this notice).

 The Cowlitz-Wahkiakum Council of Governments is a multi-purpose association of governments that delivers a diverse array of federal, state, and local programs while fulfilling its primary function as a regional planning organization.

-Beginning January 31, 2025, the March 2025 M/RTIP Amendment will be available online at www.cwcog.org or by calling the CWCOG office at (360) 577-3041 to arrange for document pick-up.
-Questions may be directed to Robert Stevens, Senior Transportation Planner, by regular mail – PO Box 128, Kelso WA 98626 or via email – cwcog@cwcog.org.
-Close date for comments is February 18, 2025 at 11:00 a.m.
+Beginning March 20th, 2025 the document will be available online at www.cwcog.org or by calling the CWCOG office at (360) 577-3041 to arrange for document pick up.
+Questions may be directed to Gabriel Reese, Transportation Planner, by regular mail – PO Box 128, Kelso WA 98626 or via email – cwcog@cwcog.org.
+Close date for comments is May 5th, 2025 at 5 p.m.

 The CWCOG operates in accordance with all applicable federal and state laws, including Title VI of the Civil Rights Act of 1964, without regard to race, color, national origin, religion, sex, sexual orientation, marital status, age or disability.